scrapjs/audio-through-stream/readme.md

-Through stream for audio processing, provides interface between node streams and web-audio-api.
+Through stream for audio processing.

 * Compatible with PCM streams (node streams).
-* Connectable to AudioNodes (Web Audio API).
 * Can be piped right to [speaker](https://npmjs.org/package/speaker).
 * Shares _AudioBuffer_ between connected instances instead of copying _Buffer_, which is 0 performance hit / memory churn.
 * Uses zero-watermarks to avoid output delays.